top of page

 Most everyone's favorite is the Smithsonian's Natural History Museum.
 It's the world's largest museum so it will take you at least 1 day to get through it.
 It's absolutely huge.

-Evening: You'll find a lot of very upscale (expensive $$$$) restaurants around the Smithsonian but I'd like to give you something more mid-range so give Old Ebbitt Grill a try: 675 15th St NW, Washington DC.
+Evening: You'll find a lot of very upscale (expensive $$$$) restaurants around the Smithsonian but I'll give you a more budget friendly option since you're within walking distance of the Wharf.

 Founded in 1856, Old Ebbitt Grill is Washington, DC's oldest saloon and a must-visit destination for locals and tourists alike.
 The Grill is situated just steps from the White House and I think you'll like this place as it's separated into different dining areas: The Cabinet Room, the Main Dining Room, the Atrium, the Rooftop Terrace - so you can choose the atmosphere you wish to dine in!